-All sample pulps are also analyzed for a multi-element ICP package (ALS method code ICP61).
+All samples prepared at ALS or MSA are also analyzed for a multi-element ICP package (ALS method code ME-ICP61) at ALS Vancouver.

 Drill program design, Quality Assurance/Quality Control and interpretation of results are performed by qualified persons employing a rigorous Quality Assurance/Quality Control program consistent with industry best practices.
 Standards and blanks account for a minimum of 10% of the samples in addition to the laboratory's internal quality assurance programs.